ton-community/ton-docs/docs/contribute/sample-tutorial.md

 - Take an error-driven approach when writing your tutorial: Add common errors and steps to troubleshoot the errors, *for example:*

-> **Not able to connect to the Testnet, getting an error on executing `node deploy:testnet`**
+> **Not able to connect to the Testnet, getting an error on executing
+> `node deploy:testnet` command.**
+>

-Let's check for some common causes:
+> Let's check for some common causes:
+>

-Make sure you have enough balance on your generated testnet wallet in `.env`.
+* Make sure you have enough balance on your generated testnet wallet in `.env`.
 If not, please add some testnet coins from the faucet giver.

-If you're still experiencing the same issue, reach out to us on [Telegram](https://t.me/SwiftAdviser) or on the [Dev Chat](https://t.me/TonDev_eng/) for help.
+* If you're still experiencing the same issue, reach out devs on the [Dev Chat](https://t.me/TonDev_eng/) for help.
 >

 ## Conclusion